About Cameron

 Looking back, life has worked out remarkably well.
 No one is more surprised by this outcome than Cameron himself.

 These days his intellectual interests revolve around the study of long-term social and economic cycles.
 He finds the work of Ray Dalio, Neil Howe, Russell Napier, and Christopher Lasch particularly compelling.
+He is also closely engaged with the rapid rise of agentic AI systems, a subject he both studies and actively experiments with.

 Yet an understanding of markets, institutions, and technological change ultimately offers limited guidance on the deeper question that occupies him most: how one ought to live.
 For that inquiry he returns to the work of Joseph Campbell, Charlie Munger, Matthew Crawford, James Hollis, Ryan Holiday, and Shane Parrish—thinkers who, in different ways, explore the timeless question of the well-lived life.